Ginsburg Institute for Health Equity at Nemours Children’s Health

 Ginsburg Resident and Fellow Health Equity Research Grant Program

-The resident and fellow grant program is an award that supports pediatric residents and fellows at Nemours Children's to develop innovative models and pilot programs aimed at addressing the social needs of the patients, families and communities we serve.
-Submissions are due March 15th and October 15th.
+The resident and fellow grant program is an award that supports pediatric residents and fellows at Nemours to develop innovative models and pilot programs aimed at addressing the key health disparities and inequities impacting the health of children and families of the patients and communities we serve.

-• Successful proposals will consist of traditional research, implementation science, community-based participatory research and new models to look at and address the impact of social determinants of health in vulnerable populations.
-Grants can be used to find the creation of a new community project or to develop quality initiatives to evaluate the effectiveness of the proposal.
+Successful proposals will consist of traditional research, implementation science, community based-participatory research and new models to look at and address the impact of social determinants of health in vulnerable populations.
+Grants can be used to fund the creation of a new community project or to develop quality initiatives to evaluate the effectiveness of the proposal.
+Funded projects will be presented as posters at the annual Child Health Equity Symposium presented by the Ginsburg Institute for Health Equity in the Fall.

 Our Awardees